Joshua-Wilcox/Joshua-Wilcox/README.md

 ## Software Engineering Student | University of Southampton

-I'm a first-year Integrated MEng Software Engineering student at the University of Southampton with a strong foundation in mathematics, programming, and software development.
+I'm a second-year Integrated MEng Software Engineering student at the University of Southampton with a strong foundation in mathematics, programming, and software development.

 ## Me